evgenyneu/evgenii.com/blog/_posts/2020-03-12-logistic-function.md

 ## How infection spreads?

 Infectious disease is the one that can spread from human to human.
-Since each sick person can infect healthy people around him, the more infected people are there in the population, the more people are being infected each day.
-In math language this means that the rate of change of `N` (the number of infected people) with time `t` is proportional to the number of infected people:
+Each sick person can infect healthy people around her.
+And each of those newly infected people will, in turn, give the virus to even more people.
+In math language this means that the rate of increase of `N` (the number of infected people) with time `t` is proportional to the number of infected people:

 <div class='Equation isTextCentered'>
   <span></span>